Top 5 Best General International Saws

 VERSITILE METAL CUTTING - Cast iron vise opens to 6 in. allowing for cutting of various sizes of metal.
 Also, includes Adjustable Blade Guide for added cutting precision & stability.

-Aside from the selections we reviewed already, I would definitely check out the General International MS3005 and the General International TS4001.
-Both these tool manufactures are thought to be two of the leading suppliers of superior Saws. both of these two options received exceptional end user ratings also.
-The MS3005 advertises a rating of 4.0/5 when compared to 2.9/5 star rating received by the General International TS4001.
+The General International MS3005 and the General International TS4001 are well worth looking into also.
+Both tool manufacturers are famous for their premium Saws.
+Both of these two options are highly rated also.
+The MS3005 received a user rating of 4.0/5 when contrasted against the 2.9/5 star rating for the General International TS4001.

-The MS3005 by General International comes with a few features you might not get on competing Miter Saws.
-One example is PRECISION CUTTING - The advanced laser alignment system ensures accuate cuts everytime!.
-The General International TS4001 however, is tough to beat offering 1500 Watt, 120Volt ~ 60Hertz, 5700 rpm, Amp: 13 plus Max cutting height at 90 degrees: 2-7/8-inches, at 45 degrees: 2-5/8-inches.
+The MS3005 by General International comes with a few features you might not get on other similar Miter Saws.
+For example PRECISION CUTTING - The advanced laser alignment system ensures accuate cuts everytime!.
+The TS4001 by General International although, is tough to beat featuring 1500 Watt, 120Volt ~ 60Hertz, 5700 rpm, Amp: 13 plus Max cutting height at 90 degrees: 2-7/8-inches, at 45 degrees: 2-5/8-inches.

 General International MS3005 featured image